iXedium/satisfactory-playground/docs/SDD.md

 The application provides the following core functionalities:

 *   **Production Chain Calculation:** Users can select a desired output item and rate, and the application calculates the required input resources, intermediate products, and necessary buildings (Assemblers, Manufacturers, etc.) based on available recipes.
+The calculation engine now includes robust cycle detection to prevent infinite loops in complex dependency chains.
 *   **Dependency Tree Visualization:** The calculated production chain is displayed as an interactive dependency tree, showing the flow of items from raw resources to the final product.
 *   **Accumulated Resource Summary:** Aggregates all raw resource inputs and intermediate product requirements across the entire plan or specific sub-trees.
 *   **Recipe Selection & Management:** Allows users to choose alternative recipes for items and updates the production plan accordingly.
+The system employs a defined logic for selecting a default recipe for items: it first attempts to match the item's ID or name to a corresponding recipe ID or name (if that recipe produces the item); if unsuccessful, it defaults to the first available recipe that produces the item.
 *   **Machine Configuration:** Users can adjust machine settings (e.g., clock speed) to see the impact on resource consumption and production rates.
 *   **Excess/Byproduct Handling:** Provides mechanisms to visualize and potentially manage excess production or byproducts.
 *   **Data Persistence:** Supports two modes: